sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 lastname | Last name of the customer type | Registration type: LOYALTY, NON_LOYALTY, NOT_INTERESTED registered_on | Date on which the customer is registered.
 Format: YYYY-MM-DD HH:MM:SS, <br>Example: 2016-09-11 11:11:11
-custom_fields | Provide the custom fields configured for your org in name and value pairs <br>`<field>` `<name>Hobbies</name>` <br> `<value>[“Playing”]</value>`  `</field>` extended_fields | Provide the details of extended fields of the customer in name and value pairs
+registered_till | The TILL at which customer is registered custom_fields | Provide the custom fields configured for your org in name and value pairs <br>`<field>` `<name>Hobbies</name>` <br> `<value>[“Playing”]</value>`  `</field>` extended_fields | Provide the details of extended fields of the customer in name and value pairs